Explore Courses

 For Reading Comprehension, you need to keep these pointers in mind:

-1. These questions analyze the abilities of candidates to understand sentences, words, statements, and logical connections between major points, along with adhering to the quantitative aspects.
-The application, supporting of the idea, style, logical structure, and inference are the main reading skills to be tested.
+1. These questions analyze the abilities of candidates to understand sentences, words, statements, and logical connections between major points, along with adhering to the quantitative aspects., Application, support of the idea, style, logical structure, and inference are the main reading skills to be tested.

-2. Each passage has questions that ask people to understand and interpret written material, applying the same to another context and drawing inferences.
+2. Each passage has questions that ask people to understand and interpret written material, apply the same to another context, and draw inferences.

 You will find many options for the free GMAT reading comprehension practice test questions.
 Here are some pointers regarding the GMAT reading comprehension practice questions:

-• Most passages fall in either of these categories- History, Business, and Science.
+• Most passages fall into either of these categories- History, Business, and Science.

-• Science-related passages almost always necessitate more focus on the whatwhen, and how of things.
+• Science-related passages almost always necessitate more focus on the what, when, and how of things.
 There are references to studies, research, and other discoveries at times.
 Some of these passages are best shown with tables.
 Various characteristics and features of natural or scientific phenomena are often topics of discussion.
-There will be perspectives that come into play across these passages, especially while validating or agreeing with/rejecting theories.
-You should note whenever the author adopts any position/stance instead of summarizing others’ views in a neutral manner.
-Biology is the most common sub-topic in this case along with social science or behavioral studies, physics, astrophysics, subatomic particles, and more.
-You should also focus on things like testing, sampling, and hypothesis, as they are given in the passages.

 • History-related passages are quite similar to their scientific counterparts.
 They often talk about events and evolutionary happenings over a period of time.
 Complex passages will have opinions given by several historians and analyses of the merits and demerits of these theories, and how history should be generally perceived.
-Historical passages in GMAT often cover aspects like groups which are marginalized or others struggling for their political or economic rights.
-Some useful things, in this case, include biases due to their researchers’ assumptions, data sources and their issues, and methods in which a historian’s account may not be in sync with reality completely.
-You should learn how to differentiate between varying perspectives.
+Historical passages in GMAT often cover aspects like groups that are marginalized or others struggling for their political or economic rights.

 Recommended Reads: